Tudum

-Tudum: A Global Fan Event, also known as Netflix Tudum or Tudum Festival, is a pop culture event that covers Netflix's original films and television series.
-Held for the first time in January 2020, the event is presented by Maisa Silva and brings singers, actors and actresses from Netflix to promote new work, meet and play with the Brazilian public.
-Currently, the festival has had four editions.
+Tudum: A Global Fan Event, also known as Netflix Tudum or Tudum Festival, is a global pop culture event that covers Netflix's original films and television series held annually in São Paulo, Brazil (except from the 2nd to the 4th editions, which had an online format due to the COVID-19 pandemic) until 2025, when it was held in Los Angeles.

+Held for the first time in January 2020, the event brought singers, actors and actresses from Netflix to promote new work, meet and play with the Brazilian public.
+In 2025 the event shifted to target the general Netflix global audience.
+The name of the event comes from the onomatopoetic word that refers to the sound trademark of Netflix ([tədʌm]).